- Where to find your perfect night out in London

 8. Enjoy free DJs in the East End

-Don’t fancy paying in to one of London’s clubs to see a top DJ?
+Don’t fancy paying to get in to one of London’s clubs to see a top DJ?
 No worries!
 You can see them in different bars around the East End.
-These include The Hoxton Pony (pictured) at 104-108 Curtain Road in Shoreditch and Big Chill Bar on Dray Walk, just off the famous Brick Lane, also in the East End.
+These include The Hoxton Pony at 104-108 Curtain Road in Shoreditch and Big Chill Bar on Dray Walk, just off the famous Brick Lane.

 9. Enjoy choir singing in Westminster Abbey